emilyyz92/best-restaurant/notes.md

-show restaurants from google map get yelp review from yelp API sort by distance scrape opentable for reservation info
+show rating by the side
+sort by rating, distance by default separate restaurants from quick bites filter by available now user can have friends* refer restaurant to friends*

 The code is written in ES6 as much as possible *